andrewpmilne/project-three-anagrams-game/README.md

 ### Remaining Bugs
 There is still a bug relating to the words.txt file used.
 Currently, there are still occurrences where a user will type in a correct answer that uses the right letters and is a word in the English language but is not in the words.txt file.
 On this occasion the program will check the txt file for other suitable answers but will not be able to find one.
 To completely alleviate this issue a much larger dictionary would need to be used to check answers.
 This dictionary could not be used for the generation of the words at it would regularly find obscure and unusual English words, which would be frustrating for the user.

+There is currently a bug relating to the leaderboard check.
+Whilst the check is occuring, it is still possible for a user to type, which then can lead to an invalid input message once the leaderboard check has completed.
+This only has minor impact on the user as they are still able to type a valid input after the leaderboard check has completed.

 ## Future Features
 - Implement a larger dictionary to fix the bug described above of anagrams of the correct word being considered incorrect.